 So, here is a video I made in my room in Abu Dhabi showing what's in my bag.

 In Windows, you cannot effectively analyze wireless frames, because you are unable to put the wireless NIC in "RF Monitor Mode" - that is the mode in which the wireless NIC can see ALL 802.11 frames in the air, not just ones intended for itself.

 Historically, it's been an expensive proposition.
 There are some great tools out there like OmniPeek (which I use), the gold standard for Windows packet analysis.
 And for years, AirPcap Nx was the main NIC folks used for pcap'ing WLANs with Wireshark.
-Unfortunately, both are pricey.
-Linux and MacOS have been the only ways to cheaply get access to RF Monitor mode without spendy hardware like the AirPcap Nx.
+Unfortunately, both options are pricey.
+And the AirPcap NX is no longer manufactured.
+You’d be lucky to find a used one on eBay.
+Linux and MacOS have been the only ways to cheaply get access to RF Monitor mode without spendy software and hardware, like Omnipeek and the AirPcap Nx.

-But, not everyone uses Linux/Mac and that has been a hinderance.
+But, not everyone uses Linux, or Mac OS.
 Fortunately, and fairly recently, there are more and more ways to get RF Monitor mode in Windows.
-Here are some relatively inexpensive options (NOT an exhaustive list) to perform an RF Monitor Mode wireless packet capture in in Windows using relatively inexpensive hardware.
+Here are some relatively inexpensive options (NOT an exhaustive list) to perform an RF Monitor Mode wireless packet capture in Windows using relatively inexpensive hardware.

 OR, you could just get a Mac and do it natively. 😉